Navigating a Contested Divorce: Steps and Tips

 - The overall well-being of the child

 Parents must understand different custody arrangements, such as sole and joint custody.
 In some cases, supervised access may be necessary.
 Legal procedures may involve filing motions, attending case conferences, and providing evidence to support their position.
-Seeking legal advice from a family lawyer specializing in custody matters is recommended.
+Seeking legal advice from a family lawyer specializing in custody matters is recommended for those contesting a divorce.

 The Role of Mediation and Arbitration in Resolving Contested Divorces